harvardnlp/pytorch-struct/README.md

 Design Strategy:

-1) Minimal code, very small implementatations.
+1) Minimal implementatations.
+Most are 10 lines.
-2) All algorithms are implemented for GPU.
+2) Batched for GPU.
-3) Only implement forward pass, use gradients for marginals.
+3) Code can be ported to other backends

-Semirings with Gradients
+Semirings:

 * Log Marginals
 * Max and MAP computation